Interplay of electric and magnetic fields in skyrmion phases of the classical Heisenberg model on a square lattice: Low-temperature behaviour

 The phase diagram, obtained from chirality and structure factors, is shown in the $\chi$ plot.
 The chiral region is destroyed by sufficiently strong electric fields, with the critical $E_z$ decreasing at lower $B_z$.
 For example, Fig. \ref{Fig4}(b) shows that the SkX phase observed at $B_z=0.5$, $E_z=0.5$ (with the characteristic triple-$q$ pattern in $\Vec{S}_\perp$) evolves into a spiral phase with a single-$q$ structure at $E_z=1.5$.

-A shift of the chiral region is also found, this time towards larger magnetic fields around $B_z=0.8$.
-Interestingly, this region appears in a field range where the ground state at $E=0$ is ferromagnetic.
+A related effect is observed at larger magnetic fields, around $B_z \approx 0.8$.
+In this region, the ground state at $E=0$ is ferromagnetic; however, upon increasing $E_z$, chiral phases extend into this field range.
+In other words, the application of an electric field stabilizes noncollinear textures in a parameter region that would otherwise be collinear.
 As shown in Fig. \ref{Fig4}(b), for $B_z=0.775$ and $E_z \approx 2$ we obtain a SkG phase in which skyrmions elongate and partially align.
 The corresponding $\Vec{S}_\perp(\vec{q})$ shows a broadened ring with pronounced peaks, typical of elongated skyrmions.
 For $E_z \approx 3$, further elongation and asymmetry lead to a bimeron-rich (Bm) phase.
 At even larger $E_z$, spiral states dominate, with wide ferromagnetic regions favored by the high $B_z$.
 As in the previous case, this result provides evidence of electric manipulation of magnetic structures, enabling the creation, annihilation, and deformation of skyrmions in new regions of magnetic field.

-Skyrmion deformation is analyzed in Fig. \ref{Fig6}.
+Skyrmion deformation is analyzed in Fig. \ref{Fig5}.
 Here, skyrmions elongate preferentially along the xy direction.
 This effect is more evident in the dipole moments: the z-component of the dipoles in regions A and B increases with $E_z$ due to magnetoelectric coupling, while dipoles with negative $P_z$, located along the xy-diagonal (outside A and B), rotate toward the xy-plane.
 This redistribution of dipolar moments, together with the skyrmion–quadrupole relationship, provides a clear interpretation of the skyrmion elongation and the previously described SkX–Bm–Sp and SkG–Bm–Sp phase transitions.

-We also performed simulations for different lattice sizes ($L = 48, 60, 72$) across the entire phase diagram to verify the robustness of the observed phases.
-Fig. \ref{Fig6b} shows the specific heat and chirality per site for $B_z = 0.65$ and $E_z = 2.0$, where it can be seen that the number of skyrmions and quadrupoles is independent of lattice size, confirming that the stabilization of the phase is not a finite-size effect.
+To further evaluate finite-size effects, we carried out additional simulations for lattice sizes $L=48, 60, 72$ under identical external conditions.
+These checks were performed at representative points of the phase diagram, covering different types of magnetic textures.
+The comparison shows that the overall behavior remains stable as the system size is increased.
+An illustrative example is presented in Fig. \ref{Fig6b}, corresponding to $E_z=2.0$ and $B_z=0.65$, where the low-temperature regime is characterized by a skyrmion lattice.
+Specific heat and chirality display a consistent evolution for the three system sizes.
+This indicates that the observed phase behavior and transition features are not significantly affected by finite-size effects.